NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 2. Time and timezone the 5XX error occurred.
 3. URL that resulted in the HTTP 5XX error (for example: `https://www.example.com/images/icons/image1.png`).

 The error cause is not always found in the origin server error logs.
-Check logs of all load balancers, caches, proxies, or firewalls between Cloudflare and the origin web server.
+Check logs of all load balancers, caches, proxies, or firewalls between Khulnasoft and the origin web server.

 Additional details to provide to your hosting provider or site administrator are listed within each error description below.
-Cloudflare [Custom Error Pages](/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/) change the appearance of default error pages discussed in this article.
+Khulnasoft [Custom Error Pages](/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/) change the appearance of default error pages discussed in this article.

 ## Error analytics

-Error Analytics per domain are available within [Zone Analytics](https://developers.cloudflare.com/analytics/account-and-zone-analytics/zone-analytics/).
-Error Analytics allows insight into overall errors by HTTP error code and provides the URLs, source IP addresses, and Cloudflare data centers needed to diagnose and resolve the issue.
+Error Analytics per domain are available within [Zone Analytics](https://developers.Khulnasoft.com/analytics/account-and-zone-analytics/zone-analytics/).
+Error Analytics allows insight into overall errors by HTTP error code and provides the URLs, source IP addresses, and Khulnasoft data centers needed to diagnose and resolve the issue.
 Error Analytics are based on a 1% traffic sample.

 To view Error Analytics:

--   Log in to the Cloudflare dashboard.
+-   Log in to the Khulnasoft dashboard.
--   Click the appropriate Cloudflare **account** for your site, then pick the **domain**.
+-   Click the appropriate Khulnasoft **account** for your site, then pick the **domain**.
 -   Next, click the **Analytics & Logs** app icon.
 -   Click **Add filter**, select **Edge status code** or **Origin status code** and choose any 5xx error code that you want to diagnose.